imagej/imagej.github.io/pages/Frequently_Asked_Questions.md

 ## How can I call ImageJ from my software?

 If your software is written in Java, we recommend using [Maven](Maven "wikilink") to structure your project.
 You can then add dependencies to portions of ImageJ that are of interest to you.
-See the {% include github org='imagej' repo='tutorials' label='ImageJ tutorials' %} for examples.
+See the {% include github org='imagej ' repo='tutorials ' label='ImageJ tutorials ' %} for examples.

 If your software is written in another language such as C or Python, there are [many ways to integrate Java functionality](http://loci.wisc.edu/bio-formats/interfacing-non-java-code).
 You must choose which one is best for your particular requirements.